A survey on independence-based Markov networks learning: The Markov networks learning problem

-The standard approach for learning the structure of Markov networks with a score-based approach is the Della Pietra et al.’s algorithm.
+The standard approach for learning the structure of Markov networks with a score-based approach is the Della Pietra et al. algorithm.
 This algorithm learns the structure by inducing a set of potential functions from data.
 Its strategy is based on a top-down search, that is, a general-to-specific search.
-This algorithm starts with a set of atomic potentials (that is, just the variables of the domain).
+This algorithm starts with a set of atomic potentials (that is, exclusively the variables of the domain).
 Then, it creates a set of candidate potentials in two ways.
 First, each potential currently in the model is conjoined (i.e., associated) with every other potential in the model.
 Second, each potential in the model is composed with each atomic potential.
 Then, for efficiency reasons, the parameters are learned for each candidate potential, assuming that the parameters of all other potentials remain unchanged.
 When setting the parameters, it uses the Gibbs sampling for inference.
-Then, for each candidate potential the algorithm evaluates how much adding such potential would increase the log-likelihood, which is the score used by this algorithm.
+Then, for each candidate potential, the algorithm evaluates how much adding such potential would increase the log-likelihood, which is the score used by this algorithm.
 The potential that maximizes this measure is added.
 When no one candidate potential improves the score of the model, the procedure ends.
-Other algorithm using the same approach is proposed in \citep{MCCALLUM03}.
-It is the same algorithm than proposed by Della Pietra, but performing an efficient heuristic search over the space of candidate structures, for inducing automatically potentials that most improve the conditional log-likelihood.
-However, such general-to-specific searches are inefficient because they test many potential variations with no support in the data, and because they are highly prone to local optima \citep{DavisAndDomingos2010:BottomUp}.
+Another algorithm using the same approach is proposed in \cite{MCCALLUM03}.
+It is a similar algorithm to the one proposed by Della Pietra, but performing an efficient heuristic search over the space of candidate structures, for automatically inducing potentials that most improve the conditional log-likelihood.
+However, as reported by \cite{DavisAndDomingos2010:BottomUp}, such general-to-specific search methods are inefficient, because they test many potential variations with no support in the data, and because they are highly prone to local optima.